mjkrouze/n8n-aws/README.md

 - Service stops/starts
 - Task replacements

-Data is only lost when you run `./scripts/destroy.sh`.
+Data is only lost when you run `make destroy`.

 ## Costs